mklapal/hiring_front2/README.md

 As discussed I am sending you the description of the dev project.
 There is no time limit so you can send it back whenever you consider it is done.

+If you get stacked with this example try to deliver at least whatever part you can.
+Doesn't matter it is not 100%, this way we can see how you think and code.
+Always better to see something than nothing :)

 # Create a d3.js graph in existing js app
 ----------------------------------------------------------------------